OpenVoiceOS/community-docs/docs/architecture.md

 This is where speech is transcribed into text and forwarded to the skills service.

-Two STT plugins may be loaded at once, if the primary plugin fails for some reason the second plugin will be used.
+Two STT plugins may be loaded at once.
+If the primary plugin fails for some reason the second plugin will be used.

-This allows you to have a lower accuracy offline model as fallback to account for internet outages, this ensures your device never becomes fully unusable.
+This allows you to have a lower accuracy offline model as fallback to account for internet outages, which ensures your device never becomes fully unusable.

-Several different STT (Speech To Text) Plugins are avaliable for use.
-OVOS provides a number of public servers using the [ovos-stt-plugin-server](https://github.com/OpenVoiceOS/ovos-stt-plugin-server) plugin and are hosted by OVOS contributors.
+Several different STT (Speech To Text) Plugins are available for use.
+OVOS provides a number of public servers using the [ovos-stt-plugin-server](https://github.com/OpenVoiceOS/ovos-stt-plugin-server) plugin and are hosted by OVOS trusted members [(Members hosting services)](members.md#Members-hosting-services).
 No additional configuration is required.

 [OVOS Supported STT Plugins](https://github.com/orgs/OpenVoiceOS/repositories?q=ovos-stt-plugin&type=all&language=&sort=)